 "What, no aged balsamic vinegar!"
 I didn't believe her for a minute and continued my balsamic vinegar ways and enjoyed every moment.

-So here I am on vacation in the beautiful oceanside community of Avalon, New Jersey reading a week old food section of The Philadelphia Inquirer and lo and behold I come across an article on Insalta Caprese.
+So here I am on vacation in the beautiful oceanside community of Avalon, New Jersey, reading a week-old food section of The Philadelphia Inquirer, and lo and behold, I come across an article on Insalta Caprese.

 And what do you think they say about making this classic summer treat?
 No vinegar.
-I am shocked, dismayed and still disbelieving so I read further.
+I am shocked, dismayed, and still disbelieving, so I read further.

-Insalta caprese comes from the southern Italian island of Capri and according to tradition, the salad is made up of only five ingredients: tomatoes, mozzarella, basil, olive oil and salt.
+Insalta caprese comes from the southern Italian island of Capri, and according to tradition, the salad is made up of only five ingredients: tomatoes, mozzarella, basil, olive oil, and salt.
 No vinegar.

 Speaking of fresh mozzarella, we are talking about the type you find sold packed in water, not the stuff you find at the grocer in shrink-wrapped plastic that is more often used for making pizza.
 Don't even bother serving those rubber balls of mozzarella with fresh tomatoes and basil.
 Not prudent at all.

-Good quality fresh mozzarella should be soft, milky and sweet in flavor.
+Good quality fresh mozzarella should be soft, milky, and sweet in flavor.
 You will know when it is starting to go just by the smell.
-So if you do not plan to have mozzarella every other night, you may be better off purchasing it in smaller quantitites.
+If you do not plan to have mozzarella every other night, you may be better off purchasing it in smaller quantities.

-You can find good quality extra virgin olive oil at any gourmet specialty store and now in your local supermarkets.
-You don't want to overpower the other fresh ingredients with the oil so you only need a small amount.
+You can find good quality extra virgin olive oil at most gourmet specialty stores and now in your local supermarkets.
+You don't want to overpower the other fresh ingredients with the oil, so you only need a small amount.

-Of course the basil should be fresh and I like to use whole leaves depending on the size of the tomatoes slices.
+Of course, the basil should be fresh, and I like to use whole leaves depending on the size of the tomato slices.
 You want to make sure the basil is fresh, not wilted.

-This time of year there is so much basil around, you can pick it up in most supermarkets at a fairly reasonable price.
-We grow our own basil in our backyard and I'm not sure why, but it seems to have a much stronger flavor than the basil we get at the market.
-I’m guessing the incredibly strong flavor has something to do with its type.
+There is so much basil around this time of year you can pick it up in most supermarkets at a fairly reasonable price.
+We grow our own basil in our backyard, and I'm not sure why, but it seems to have a much stronger flavor than the basil we get at the market.
+The incredibly strong flavor has something to do with its type.

 Putting the Insalada Caprese Together

 There are lots of ways you can arrange the salad.
-I typically like to start with whole tomato slices arranged on a platter or individual serving plates but lately I have been cutting the tomato slices in half and sort of stack them like fallen dominos.
+I typically like to start with whole tomato slices arranged on a platter or individual serving plates, but lately, I have been cutting the tomato slices in half and sort of stacking them like fallen dominos.

-Next I add a layer of fresh mozzarella to each tomato slice.
+Next, I add a layer of fresh mozzarella to each tomato slice.
 Be sure to bring the mozzarella cheese to room temperature before serving.
-Cold mozzarella will not have the same flavor as room temperature cheese.
+Cold mozzarella will not have the same flavor as room-temperature cheese.

-It's now time for a pinch or two of sea salt and some freshly ground pepper.
+It's time for a pinch or two of sea salt and freshly ground pepper.
 If you don't have a pepper grinder, I highly recommend you invest in one and then try out various types of pepper.
-You will be pleasantly surprised by flavor of good quality pepper freshly ground before using.
+You will be pleasantly surprised by the flavor of good quality pepper freshly ground before using.